All Episodes

 I didn't believe any of that.

-Uh but even if it if if he was being truthful about it, I didn't even want to go to how he made that happen.
+But even if he was being truthful about it, I didn't even want to go to how he made that happen because I wasn't prepared to believe that either.

-You know something I folks, I've I'm uh I've been guilty of this myself to an extent.
+Folks, I've been guilty of this myself to an extent.

 We all have.

-Talking about the weakness of the uh Republican field, but I gotta tell you it's starting to wear on me now, and I'm putting it in a in a in a different context.
+But I got to tell you, it's starting to wear on me now, and I'm putting it in a different context.

 Because I'm getting weary of the media and pundits telling us how weak the Republican field is.

-Every single one of the current and potential Republican candidates is far more qualified and has far more work and real life experience than Mr. Obama had before he decided to throw his stovepipe hat in the ring.
+Every single one of the current and potential Republican candidates is far more qualified and has far more work and real-life experience than Mr. Obama had before he decided to throw his stovepipe hat in the ring.

-You know, too often we're making the mistake of assuming we are comparing ourselves to somebody that's still messianic, somebody unbeatable, somebody better than anybody at everything he does, from speaking to campaigning.
+Too often we're making the mistake of assuming we are comparing ourselves to somebody that's still messianic, somebody unbeatable.

 All of that's a myth.